-The value of debating the use of anti-FGM laws was questioned by members.
+The value of debating the use of anti-Female Genital Mutilation laws was questioned by members.
 Two main arguments were put forth.

 Firstly, one of the members pointed out that any criticisms or arguments against anti-FGM legislation could apply to any existing law in the field of child protection or human rights in general.
 The law paves the way for social change but does not enshrine it.
 It is only a necessary step towards the elimination of the practice and a change in attitudes, which must be accompanied and complemented by education and awareness campaigns in particular.